I was flipping through my phone gallery then I found this very funny photo that I took while I was in Vancouver earlier this month. Check it out:

-Start in standing position, bend the knees and hips at 45-degree angle.
-Head is in line with the rest of the body.
-Tighten the abdominal area and use weights (dumbbells or kettlebells) and go through the rowing movement bringing the elbows just past the shoulder and then back to the start.
+Start in standing position, bend the knees and hips at a 45-degree angle with your head is in line with the rest of the body.
+Tighten the abdominal area and use weights (dumbbells or kettlebells) and go through the rowing movement bringing the elbows past the shoulder and then back to the start.

-With this exercise, we are working on improving posture especially if you are on office worker.
-The rowing movement works on the mid-back area which helps counteract the rounded shoulder posture.
+With this exercise, we are working on improving posture, especially if you are an office worker.
+The rowing movement works on the midback area, which helps counteract the rounded shoulder posture.

-Perform 1 set of 10 reps in a smooth controlled movement with a quick stop at the start and end position with an intensity of feeling the muscles in the mid-back and shoulder areas are working.
+Perform one set of 10 reps in a smooth, controlled movement with a quick stop at the start and end position with an intensity of feeling the muscles in the midback and shoulder areas are working.

-Sit nice and upright on the floor.
-Legs are straight.
-Get a resistive tubing and then do rowing exercise.
+Sit nice and upright on the floor with your legs are straight.
+Use a resistive tubing to do rowing exercise.

-In this exercise, we are working on mid-back area and counteracting the rounded shoulders.
+In this exercise, we are working on the midback area and counteracting the rounded shoulders.

-Perform 1 set of 10 reps in a smooth controlled movement with a good stop of 2 seconds at the end-position with a medium intensity.
+Perform one set of 10 reps in a smooth, controlled movement with a good stop of 2 seconds at the end with a medium intensity.

-Lie down on your stomach.
-Arms are overhead and then lift one arm up and the opposite leg, then do lift alternate back and forth.
+Lie down on your stomach with your arms are overhead and then lift one arm up and the opposite leg.
+Then, do lift alternate back and forth.

 In this exercise, we are working on the muscles in the shoulder blades, glutes and hamstrings.
 This reverses the office posture.
-Often times, office workers have poor activation in their glutes and hamstrings so we are dynamically stretching the hip flexors.
-When lifting the arm up, we are stretching out the mid-back area and the front of the shoulder.
+Often, office workers have poor activation in their glutes and hamstrings, so we are dynamically stretching the hip flexors.
+When lifting the arm up, we are stretching out the midback area and the front of the shoulder.

-Perform 1 set of 10 reps, so 5 on each side, in a smooth controlled movement with a good stop at the top position of 1-2 seconds with an intensity of feeling the muscles working around the glutes, hamstrings and shoulder blade area.
+Perform one set of 10 reps, so 5 on each side, in a smooth, controlled movement with a good stop at the top position of 1 to 2 seconds with an intensity of feeling the muscles working around the glutes, hamstrings and shoulder blade area.